Learn / Blog / Article

 You can read the complete story of how Time4sleep improved conversion rate for mobile users, but here is the main highlight: after looking at this heatmap and comparing the insight with other sources, changes were made to the page that produced a 63% increase in CR.

-2. Understand the customer journey with session recordings
+2. Session recordings: to understand the customer journey

 Traditional website analysis will tell you which pages people visit on your site, or which buttons they click, but it won’t show you how they got from point A to point B, and if they experienced any blockers, website bugs, or other issues along the way.